Survival Tips for Non-Traditional Students: Going Back to School as a Mom

 1. Do Your Research

 You don’t have the college pressure as you did coming out of high school.
-This means you have greater control when going back.
-You’ll fit everything to your busy schedule given you do the research.
+This means you have greater control when going back to school at a place like Parker University.
+You can fit everything into your busy schedule … given you do the research.

 Get online and check out: